The Things They Carried

-- He explains what a great guy her brother was, and tells them how close the two of them were.
+- He explains what a great guy her brother was, and tells her how close the two of them were.
 It's a long letter, and very personal.

 - Rat is practically crying as he writes it.
 She never writes back.

-- Tim tells us that a true war story is not a moral story, that you can tell a war story is true if it contains obscenity and evil.
-He says that because of Rat's response to the sister's non-response – that "the dumb cooze never writes back" – you can tell that it's a true war story (How to Tell a True War Story.10).
+- O'Brien tells us that a true war story is not a moral story, that you can tell a war story is true if it contains obscenity and evil.
+He says that because of Rat's response to the sister's non-response—that "the dumb cooze never writes back"—you can tell that it's a true war story (How to Tell a True War Story.10).

 - Lemon must have stepped on a mine, because all of a sudden it seems as if the sunlight has lifted him off the ground and right into the tree.

-- Tim explains that even though it wasn't the sunlight that really killed Curt, that's what it seemed like – and therefore that's the truth of what happened.
-This is the first time that O'Brien gets really into his idea of story-truth and happening-truth, but there'll be a lot more, so keep your eyes peeled.
+- O'Brien explains that even though it wasn't the sunlight that really killed Lemon, that's what it seemed like—and therefore that's the truth of what happened.
+This is the first time that O'Brien gets really into his idea of story-truth and happening-truth, but there'll be a lot more later, so keep your eyes peeled.

 - Another way that you can tell that a war story is true is if it sounds too crazy to be believed.
 Like this one, from Mitchell Sanders: